Best Motorcycle Helmet – Reviews & Buyers’ Guide for 2018

 The inglorious “skull cap” I refuse to recommend to any motorcyclists.
 These types of helmets go fine with scooters but at an exhilarating speed of a motorbike, this little fellow is sure to jump off your head, forget protection.
 Half face helmet, in terms of design, are similar to that of open face helmets.
 These are so light that you don’t feel any pressure on your head.
 The open frontal design adds to superior optical clarity.
 The wind resistance exceeds beyond limit and the users end up feeling extremely fatigued after a long ride.
 If you really value your life, give this one a skip.

 Custom Designed Motorcycle Helmets

 Biking is also about expressing yourself, the kind of accessories you use speaks a lot about what you are as a person.
 For a hefty amount of money, you can tailor make a helmet that reflects individuality in every inch of it.
 Brainstorming quirky designs for my biking accessories has fascinated me since my younger days.
 If you’re not that great with paints and airbrush, you can always hire a mural artist or a company specialized in making custom designed helmets.
 Tailor-made sculptures on classy vintage or edgy modular helmets are worth drooling for.
-Neatly encrypted initials, quotes, patterns and colour combination make these helmets appear extraordinarily beautiful.
-Go to any helmet collect, you’re sure to find at least one customized model displayed on the board.
+Neatly encrypted initials, quotes, patterns and color combination make these helmets appear extraordinarily beautiful.
+Go to any helmet collector, you’re sure to find at least one customized model displayed on the board.